Consulta OnLine (periodico online) ISSN 1971-9892

 constitutional justice regulated by the Italian Constitution.
 This theory will

-be demonstrated by examining some decisions of the Constitutional Court in
+be demonstrated by examining some decisions of the Constitutional Court in order to reflect on the Court's new communication

-the essay introduces some de iure condendo proposals.
-At the same time,
+introduces some de iure condendo

-the paper underlines the necessity that Parliament fully exercise its
+proposals.
+At the same time, the paper underlines the necessity that Parliament

 ROSA